plebbit/roadmap/README.md

 - [ ] Encrypt private key PEM with password at rest (similar to MetaMask)
 - [ ] Native Android client, APK only, no app store
 - [ ] Make `pubsub-provider` more spam resistant
+- [ ] Share provider (a server that caches a plebbit page and hosts it on a random domain for 24h to easily share on other social medias)